Godspower-Eze/30DaysOfSolidity/Day_2_Voting/README.md

 not met.
 This line checks that the person calling(`msg.sender`) the function `addCandidate` is same as the `owner` we defined above.
 That means, only the deployer can call this function.

-It throws an error with the message `Only owner can call this function` if the conditions are not met.
+It throws an error and reverts with the message `Only owner can call this function` if the conditions are not met.

 ### `require(candidateInserted[_addr] == false, "Candidate can't be added");`

 This checks that the candidate address in the `candidateInserted` mapping is `false`.
 That is, it checks that the candidate has not been added before.
-Else, it throws the message `Candidate can't be added`.
+Else, it throws an error and reverts the message `Candidate can't be added`.

 ### `candidateCount = candidateCount + 1;`